Pinafore/nlp-hw/tfidf_guesser/README.md

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
-2. You probably want to tune tf-idf parameters.
-Play around with what works well!
-3. You can add additional data if you want.
-You can create an additional guesser if you want to keep it separate from the tfidf_guesser.
-If you do that, make sure to upload that file too.
-4.  tf-idf representations do not know anything about syntax or part of speech.
-You could add features to correct some of these problems.
 5. The leaderboard will report both retrieval accuracy and final buzz accuracy.
 Both are important, as you can only decide if a guess is correct if the correct guess is an option.
+2.  tf-idf representations do not know anything about syntax or part of speech.
+You could add features to correct some of these problems.
+(This is just for the extra credit!)
 6. Don't forget about the definition of what a token is and how it's flexible.
-The sklearn tokenizer does support n-grams, which may help you (but consume more memory): https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html
+The sklearn tokenizer does support n-grams, which may help you in the extra credit (but consume more memory): https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html